learningequality/kolibri-docs/docs/install/ubuntu-debian.rst

 Compatibility
 -------------

-Debian 9 (Stretch), Ubuntu 16.04+ and up - anything that's *not* end-of-life.
+Debian 10 ("buster"), Ubuntu 18.04+ and up - anything that's *not* end-of-life.
 Ubuntu-based distributions have a number of flavors, for instance Xubuntu and Mint.

 ..  raw:: html